-Vesak Day this year is on 26 May – in case you’re not entirely certain why you’re getting another public holiday in Singapore!
-Here’s some facts and figures about this prominent Buddhist festival and Buddhism.
+Vesak Day this year is on the 15th of May – in case you’re not entirely certain why you’re getting another public holiday in Singapore!
+Here are some facts and figures about this prominent Buddhist festival.

-Celebrating three major events in the Buddha’s life – his birth, Enlightenment (nirvana) and death (parinirvana) – this day is honoured by temple visits, vegetarian meals and various offerings.
+Vesak Day celebrates three major events in the Buddha’s life: his birth, enlightenment (nirvana) and death (parinirvana).
+The day is honoured by temple visits, vegetarian meals and various offerings.
 Depending on the calendar you follow and your location, the date varies every year.
-In 2021, Vesak Day is falling on 26 May in Singapore and is the only Buddhist celebration among the public holidays.
+In 2022, Vesak Day falls on the 6th of May in Singapore; it’s the only Buddhist celebration among the public holidays.

-Theravada, Mahayana and Vajrayana are the three main branches of the religions.
-Theravada Buddhism is said to be the closest to the original Indian form of Buddhism and is practised in Southern countries such as Sri Lanka, Thailand and Burma.
-In Singapore, Mahayana is most practised by Chinese Buddhists, followed by Theravada, practised by the Burmese and Sri Lankan community.
+Theravada, Mahayana and Vajrayana are the three main branches of the religion.
+Theravada Buddhism is said to be the closest to the original Indian form of Buddhism; it’s practised in countries such as Sri Lanka, Thailand and Burma.
+In Singapore, Mahayana is most practised by Chinese Buddhists, followed by Theravada, practised by the Burmese and also the Sri Lankan community.

-Many Buddhists here organise blood donations at hospitals, visit people on old age homes and or distribute gifts to the needy.
+Many Buddhists here organise blood donations at hospitals, visit people on old age homes and also distribute gifts to the needy.

-The day was only made an official break from the working calendar in 1955, following petitions by the Singapore Buddhist Association after World War II.
+The day was only made an official break from the working calendar in 1955.
+This followed petitions by the Singapore Buddhist Association after World War II.

-Experience this significant day by heading to Phor Kark See Temple and view a candlelight procession through the city as devotees pray for peace and blessings.
-Another interesting location to try is the Buddha Tooth Relic Temple & Museum, located in Chinatown, and perfect for visiting after having some delicious local fare at the adjoining Chinatown Food Centre.
+Experience this significant day by heading to Phor Kark See Temple and viewing a candlelight procession through the city as devotees pray for peace and blessings.
+Another interesting location to try is the Buddha Tooth Relic Temple & Museum; located in Chinatown, the temple is perfect for visiting after trying delicious local fare at the adjoining Chinatown Food Centre.

 Haven’t decided what you’re doing for the weekend?
 Take a look at our Things to Do section!